 Finally, at the application level, we need interoperable agentic systems where AI agents can interact, trade, and collaborate autonomously while respecting individual privacy and sovereignty.

 It’s not just about tech.
 Governance must align incentives, ensure transparency, and resist monopolies.
 This isn’t about selling tokens.
 It’s about new, distributed AI creation and ownership.
+These changes are inevitable.
+The question isn’t “if” but “who” will control the future.

 We must build a system that empower individuals, not concentrate power in corporations or states.